rhocela/wisdom-walk/docs/intro.md

 <div className="subtitle">Reading the Whole Bible with Purpose</div>

+Welcome to this Bible Study Project!

 I've always wanted to read the Bible from cover to cover in a way that would help me understand the intricate tapestry of connections between passages throughout Scripture—this study is my attempt to create that experience.

-I hope you enjoy this journey and that it deepens your understanding of God's heart, the person of the Holy Spirit, and the love of Jesus Christ.
+I hope this study deepens your understanding of God's heart, the person of the Holy Spirit, and the love of Jesus Christ.

 ## How to use this study

-Parts → Themes → Passages
+**Parts → Themes → Passages**

 This Bible reading plan is divided into 10 **parts** that cover major sections of the biblical narrative.
 Each part contains themes labeled as **days**, and each day includes 4-5 related Bible passages that illustrate the theme.